AlexTISYoung/snipar/docs/pGWAS.rst

 sibling effect (if fitted), average parental effect/confounding effect.
 The .hdf5 file also contains the estimated variance
 parameters: sigma2, the residual variance estimate; and tau, the estimated ratio between the within-family variance and the residual variance.

-The covariate file formats is the same.
+The covariate file format is the same as the phenotype file format.
 The first column is family ID, and the second column is individual ID; subsequent columns are phenotype or covariate observations.